ENGLISH FOR ECONOMICS AND BUSINESS I

 Evaluation grid:

-26-27: good knowledge of the topics covered in class and in other materials provided; in oral presentation, fair use of the English language in all contexts covered;
+26-27: Adequate knowledge of the topics and vocabulary covered in class and good capacity for analysis, fluid use of the English language

 Definitive programme.